 Owners must take part in a post-course handover at The Dog House, Wales which ensures the continuation of the behaviours your dog has learnt during their training course.

-Click on below images to find out more about the Dog training courses we offer.
+Double Click on below images to find out more about the Dog training courses we offer.